API Environments

 You can use the Straddle API in sandbox mode, which doesn’t affect your live data or interact with real banking networks.
-It’s crucial to use the correct combination of API key and environment URL:
+It’s crucial to use the correct combination of API key and environment URL:- Sandbox API keys must be used with the sandbox environment URL

-Production API keys must be used with the production environment URL
+- Production API keys must be used with the production environment URL

 Sandbox Environment